HazelnutParadise/insyra/README.md

 For a complete list of methods and features, please refer to the **[DataList Documentation](https://github.com/HazelnutParadise/insyra/tree/main/Docs/DataList.md)**.

+## DataTable

+The `DataTable` structure provides a tabular data representation, allowing for the storage and manipulation of data in a structured format.
+It offers methods for data filtering, sorting, and aggregation, making it a powerful tool for data analysis.

+For a complete list of methods and features, please refer to the **[DataTable Documentation](https://github.com/HazelnutParadise/insyra/tree/main/Docs/DataTable.md)

 ## Advanced Usage

 Beyond basic usage, **Insyra** provides extensive capabilities for handling different data types and performing complex statistical operations.
 Explore more in the **[detailed documentation](https://github.com/HazelnutParadise/insyra/tree/main/Docs)**.